To More Inquiry

 Nihari - As you walk down the streets of Old Delhi, you can smell the great-tasting aroma of Nihari.
 This dish can be tasted at the Bara Hindu Rao area or near the Jama masjid at Karim’s.

-Rolls - the famous Kathi rolls of Kolkata that can also be found in Delhi is its special touch.
-The best kathi rolls can be had at Nizam’s in Connaught Place, Qureshi’s Kabab Corner in South Ext- II, and in Khan Chacha at Khan Market.
+Rolls - the famous Kathi rolls of Kolkata, which can also be found in Delhi, have their special touch.
+The best kathi rolls can be had at Nizam’s in Connaught Place, Qureshi’s Kabab Corner in South Ext- II, and at Khan Chacha at Khan Market.

-You can scroll down to the largest wholesale market for spice in Asia, which is located on the western end of Chandani Chown in Khari Baoli.
-This market was formed by rich local merchants in 1920 and since the 17th century people have been doing their business in this market.
+You can scroll down to the largest wholesale market for spices in Asia, which is located on the western end of Chandani Chowk in Khari Baoli.
+This market was formed by rich local merchants in 1920, and since the 17th century, people have been doing their business in this market.
 As you pass the Kinari Bazar in Chandni Chowk, you will come across the lane of nine Mansions or Havelies that were colorfully painted and constructed during the 18th century.
 You can also spot the carved white marble Jain temple that is located at the end of this lane.
-But while visiting it you can’t wear leather and can not do photography.
-In Karol Bagh, there is a 108-foot tall statue of Lord Hanuman that is also famous as the landmark of this place.
-The entrance of this temple is in the form of a cavernous carved mouth of a demon whom Lord Hanuman has slain.
+But while visiting it, you can’t wear leather and can not do photography.
+In Karol Bagh, there is a 108-foot-tall statue of Lord Hanuman that is also famous as the landmark of this place.
+The entrance of this temple is in the form of a cavernous, carved mouth of a demon whom Lord Hanuman has slain.

-You can also visit the resting place of Nizamuddin Auliya who was a famous Sufi saint.
+You can also visit the resting place of Nizamuddin Auliya, who was a famous Sufi saint.
 One can enjoy live qawalis every Thursday evening.
-If you are a creativity lover or art person then you can also visit the open-air art gallery in Lodhi Art District which is located in Lodhi Colony of South Delhi.
+If you are a creativity lover or an art person, then you can also visit the open-air art gallery in Lodhi Art District, which is located in Lodhi Colony of South Delhi.
 These arts are made by a non-profit organization.
-You can also visit Rashtrapati Bhavan where one can witness the Guard changing ceremony which is held every Saturday and Sunday (8 a.m. on Saturday and 5 p.m. on Sunday), this ceremony is kind of similar to that of Buckingham Palace in London.
+You can also visit Rashtrapati Bhavan, where one can witness the Guard changing ceremony, which is held every Saturday and Sunday (8 a.m. on Saturday and 5 p.m. on Sunday).
+This ceremony is kind of similar to that of Buckingham Palace in London.

 You can also chill with like-minded travelers at Kunzum Travel Cafe in Hauz Khas.
 This is Delhi’s first “Pay what you feel” cafe for coffee and biscuits.
 You can expect rural tourism around the slums, where you can understand the living patterns of people or rural areas.
-One can also visit the craft museum where you can enjoy activities like pottery, weaving, and carving.
-One can also visit Bangla Sahib Gurudwara where you can volunteer in the huge kitchen where lunches are cookies for people to have it all free of cost.
+One can also visit the craft museum, where you can enjoy activities like pottery, weaving, and carving.
+One can also visit Bangla Sahib Gurudwara, where you can volunteer in the huge kitchen, where lunches are cooked for people to have it all free of cost.
 The meal for around 40,000 people is served here per day.

 Red Fort was built during the Mughal era and also tells the story of India’s struggle for freedom.
 The Red Fort was constructed under the guidance of Mughal emperor Shah Jahan in the year 1638 when he planned to shift the Capital from Agra to Delhi.
-Each evening light and sound shown is held inside the fort which narrates the story of how it was captured by Sikhs and then by Britishers.
+Each evening, a light and sound show is held inside the fort, which narrates the story of how it was captured by Sikhs and then by the British.

 Entry fee: INR 35 Indians, INR 500 Foreigners.